 module load dSQ

-dSQ.py takes a few arguments, then passes the rest directly to sbatch, either by writing a script to stdout or by directly submitting the job for you.
+dSQ.py takes a few arguments, then passes the rest directly to sbatch, either by writing a script to stdout that you should capture to a file.
+Unlike SimpleQueue, the resources you request will be given to each job in the array (each line in your job file), e.g. requesting 2 GB of RAM with dSQ will run each individual job with a separate 2 GB of RAM available.
 Without specifying any additional sbatch arguments, some defaults will be set. run

 sbatch --help or see https://slurm.schedmd.com/sbatch.html for more info on sbatch options.

-dSQ.py --taskfile taskfile [dSQ args] [slurm args] Required dSQ arguments: --taskfile TASKFILE Task file, one task per line Optional dSQ arguments: -h, --help show this help message and exit --version show program's version number and exit --submit Submit the job array on the fly instead of printing to stdout. --max-tasks MAX_TASKS Maximum number of simultaneously running tasks from the job array
+dSQ.py --jobfile jobfile [dSQ args] [slurm args] > run.sh Required dSQ arguments: --jobfile JOBFILE Job file, one job per line Optional dSQ arguments: -h, --help show this help message and exit --version show program's version number and exit --submit Submit the job array on the fly instead of printing to stdout. --max-jobss MAX_JOBS Maximum number of simultaneously running jobs from the job array

-You can refer to any portion of your job array with
+You can refer to any portion of your job with

-You can monitor the status of your tasks in Slurm by using
+You can monitor the status of your jobs in Slurm by using

 squeue -u <netid>.